IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-scream.md

 *  Reverse (feedback) path congestion: Especially in transport over buffer-bloated networks, the one-way delay in the reverse direction can jump due to congestion.
 The effect is that the acknowledgements are delayed, and the self-clocking is temporarily halted, even though the forward path is not congested.
 The CWND_OVERHEAD allows for some degree of reverse path congestion as the bytes in flight is allowed to exceed cwnd.

 The send window is given by the relation between the adjusted congestion window and the amount of bytes in flight according to the pseudocode below.
-The implementation allows the RTP queue to be small even when the frame sizes vary.
-The effect is that bytes in flight be 'around' the cwnd rather than limited by the cwnd when the link is congested.
+The multiplication of cwnd with CWND_OVERHEAD and rel_framesize_high has the effect that bytes in flight is 'around' the cwnd rather than limited by the cwnd when the link is congested.
+The implementation allows the RTP queue to be small even when the frame sizes vary and thus increased e2e delay can be avoided.

        <CODE BEGINS>